 Q: How much is entrance to the Garden?

 A: The price of admission is £5.00 per adult & £2.50 for children (babies are free).
-Concessions £4.50 (Concessions include Seniors, Students, Disabled, NHS Staff & RAF.
+Concessions £4.50 (Concessions include Seniors, Students, Disabled, NHS Staff & Armed Forces.
 The rest of the premises, including the Shop & the plant areas are admission free.

 This year we will be offering Season Tickets for £10 – which will enable one person to visit the Japanese Garden as often as they like during our opening dates & times.
 See our Visit page for full details.